gubler/GublerADSearchBundle/README.md

 # GublerADSearchBundle

-This is a Symfony 4 bundle to make searching Active Directory (or other LDAP directories) easier.
+This is a Symfony 5 bundle to make searching Active Directory (or other LDAP directories) easier.

+**Note:** If you want to use this in Symfony 4, use the 1.2 release branch.

+**DO NOT USE THE 1.3 Release, it is very broken**.

 ## Example